 3. Once confirmed, you can use the new iOS device to send and receive message attached to that phone number

-At the heart of this is how Whatsapp authenticates your account access (by way of phone number) using an SMS confirmation code.
+At the heart of this is how Whatsapp authenticates your account access (by way of the phone number) using an SMS confirmation code.
 I have done this with two iPhones and, if I recall correctly, this was even possible on a device without phone access.
 Given that, once you’ve confirmed an account on the target device, this could even work on an iPod Touch.
 In my experience, after authenticating the target device, Whatsapp will continue to send and receive messages on the old device, but it’s not clear for how long.

 I generally just stumbled across this process and wasn’t thinking how this could be used maliciously but it does seem possible.
 What is clear is that Whatsapp can improve this process by having users create accounts on their servers.
 This simple process is easily done, but probably not something super common.
 I wonder if anyone else had tried this process?